Rekha Bhardwaj

 Rekha Bhardwaj is an Indian singer and live performer.
 She has received two Filmfare and one National Awards.
-In addition to Hindi, she has also sung in Bengali, Marathi, Punjabi and Malayalam languages.
+In addition to Hindi, she has also sung in Bengali, Bhojpuri, Marathi, Punjabi and Malayalam languages.

 Personal life

 Bhardwaj was born in Delhi and is one of six siblings (5 sisters and a brother).
 She married film director, composer and playback singer Vishal Bhardwaj in 1991.
 She first met him in 1984 when preparing for the annual function of Hindu College in New Delhi.

 Professional career

 Bhardwaj was initially trained in music by her older sister at their home.
 She went on to receive formal training under Pandit Amarnath.

-Bhardwaj's first album titled 'Ishqa Ishqa' was released in 2002, ten years after its conception.
-Its success got her recognition and helped bag her career-defining songs like "Namak Ishq Ka" in the 2006 film Omkara (composed by her Husband Vishal Bharadwaj) followed by "Sasural Genda Phool" (a Chhattisgarhi folk song recreated by AR RAHMAN) in 2009 film Delhi-6.
+Bhardwaj's first album, Ishqa Ishqa, was released in 2002, ten years after its conception.
+Its success brought her recognition and helped win her the opportunity to record career-defining songs like "Namak Ishq Ka" in the 2006 film Omkara (composed by her husband Vishal Bharadwaj) followed by "Sasural Genda Phool" (a Chhattisgarhi folk song recreated by A. R. Rahman) in the 2009 film Delhi-6.